Kabir-Narula/Seneca-Library-Application/README.md

 ## Contributors

-This project was developed by [Your Name] as part of the final project for the [Course Name] course at Seneca College.
+This project was developed by Kabir Narulaas part of the final project for the [Course Name] course at Seneca College.

 Feel free to customize and expand the README to better suit your project needs!